Frequently Asked Questions About GFCI Tripping Issues on Welder/Generators | MillerWelds

 Get answers to common questions about GFCIs and tips for optimizing performance.

-Q: Why do GFCIs trip on welder/generators?
+Why do GFCIs trip on welder/generators?

-A: Most welder/generators are designed so the engine idles when there is no load (welding or power) on it.
+Most welder/generators are designed so the engine idles when there is no load (welding or power) on it.
 This saves fuel and reduces jobsite noise.

 GFCIs are designed to work at 120 volts.
 However, idling can lower the generator voltage and frequency.
 This can cause nuisance tripping and impact the life of the GFCI.

-Q: How do my tools play a role in GFCI tripping and performance?
+How do my tools play a role in GFCI tripping and performance?

-Q: How long should a GFCI last?
+How long should a GFCI last?

-A: How often a replacement is needed depends on how the machine is used and what kind of environment it is used in.
+How often a replacement is needed depends on how the machine is used and what kind of environment it is used in.
 Paying attention to whether a particular tool is causing GFCI problems may prevent unnecessary replacement of a good GFCI receptacle.
 The weather conditions — particularly rain or moisture — can also impact the life of the GFCI.

-Q: At what speed should I run the welder/generator when I’m testing or resetting the GFCI?
+At what speed should I run the welder/generator when I’m testing or resetting the GFCI?

-A: The engine drive should be set to run at full speed when you are testing or resetting the GFCI.
+The engine drive should be set to run at full speed when you are testing or resetting the GFCI.
 Be aware that full speed can differ for each machine.

-Q: How do I replace the GFCI?
+How do I replace the GFCI?

-A: Only qualified persons should install, operate, maintain and repair GFCIs.
+Only qualified persons should install, operate, maintain and repair GFCIs.
 A qualified person is defined as one who, by possession of a recognized degree, certificate or professional standing, or who by extensive knowledge, training and experience, has successfully demonstrated the ability to solve or resolve problems relating to the subject matter, the work, or the project and has received safety training to recognize and avoid the hazards involved.

 On Miller welder/generators, for example, the same GFCI receptacle is used in different welder/generator models but there are different ways of replacing the GFCI depending on the front panel design.
 Always read and follow all labels and the owner’s manual carefully before installing, operating or servicing the unit.
-Read the safety information at the beginning of the manual and in each section.
+Read the safety information at the beginning of the manual and in each section

-Q: How do I choose GFCI replacement parts?
+How do I choose GFCI replacement parts?

 GFCI troubleshooting tips